 The licensing authority will check if there are records of any arrests, convictions or other offenses such as child abuse and neglect.
-They will look whether you have a conviction, pending charge, or probation before judgment for acts such as murder, sexual offence of any kind (including prostitution), assault, child pornography, abduction or kidnapping of a child, manufacturing or dealing with controlled dangerous substances, among others.
-By looking in your background, they can make the care for children and to operate a child care business.
+They will look whether you have a conviction, pending charge, or probation before judgment for acts such as murder, the sexual offense of any kind (including prostitution), assault, child pornography, abduction or kidnapping of a child, manufacturing or dealing with controlled dangerous substances, among others.
+By looking in your background, they can make the care for children and operate a child care business.
 Your child care license application can be denied if they see any unsavory past records.

 You submitted an incomplete application package

 Carefully read and list down all the requirements for child care or daycare licensing in your state.
 Some states will require employment and education resume for the director as well as program supervisor, child care handbook, floor plan of the facility, health care plan, professional references, Social Security Card for sole proprietors or employer identification number for corporations, among others.
 Make sure that you complete and submit all the requirements.
 Refusing to submit or make available any records or information required by the licensing agency is grounds for denial of the application.